 Managing the reproductive cycle for your herd.

 The milk pregnancy test is based on ELISA technology and detects the presence of Pregnancy Associated Glycoproteins (PAGs) in the milk sample.
 It has a 98% level of accuracy.
-Our PregCheck service is offered without any contracts keeping it simple to use and you can access results on our secure online portal YourHerd or via the MobileHerd app.
+The CIS PregCheck service is offered without any contracts keeping it simple to use and you can access results on our secure online YourHerd portal or via the MobileHerd app.